-Osterman crowned first Athletes Unlimited softball champion
+Cat Osterman named 1st Athletes Unlimited softball champion

 “As soon as we got delayed, all of us were like, ’OK, we have to figure out a way to be a part of Athletes Unlimited,” Osterman said. “‘We have to figure how to do something to keep ourselves going.’
 This filled a void in training and mentally as far as being able to get on the field and feel normal again.”

 Osterman added to a long list of honors.
 She was an Olympic gold medalist in 2004 and a silver medalist in 2008.
 She was slated to be on the Olympic team this year before the COVID-19 pandemic caused the Games to be postponed.
-In college, she was a three-time USA Softball Collegiate Player of the Year at Texas.
+In college at Texas, she was a three-time USA Softball Collegiate Player of the Year.